webixly/linux-server-hardening-lab/README.md

 - 🚫 Automatic brute-force protection with Fail2Ban

 This lab simulates real-world system administration tasks and security practices.

-# 🔐 Linux Server Hardening Lab

-This project demonstrates how to secure a Linux server (Ubuntu 24.04) using practical system administration techniques.

-The objective is to reduce the attack surface and protect the server against unauthorized access and brute-force attacks.

----

 ## 📌 Overview